dbos-inc/dbos-docs/docs/tutorials/self-hosting.md

 ---

 You can run DBOS applications anywhere as long as they have a Postgres database to connect to.
-In this guide, we'll describe tools that make it easier to self-host DBOS applications in a production setting.
+This guide describes tools that make it easy to self-host DBOS applications in production.

 ## Admin API

-DBOS applications provide an admin API to more easily manage them.
+DBOS Transact exposes an admin, by default on port 3001.
-By default, this API is hosted on port 3001.
+The admin port is not configurable and is always +1 of the main DBOS Transact port (3000 by default).

 ### Health Check